Our application forms have changed

 - officers or directors of the corporation if the licence is issued to a corporation

-- It is your responsibility to ensure your licence is in force as long as you continue to do business.
-Once your licence is issued please make note of the expiry date and ensure your licence is renewed prior to this date.
+It is your responsibility to ensure your licence is in force as long as you continue to do business.
+Once your licence is issued, note the expiry date and ensure your licence is renewed prior to this date.

-- All records, files, books, papers and other related documents must be maintained for 3 years after creation.
+All records, files, books, papers and other related documents must be maintained for 3 years after the date of creation.
 These records may be subject to inspection by an inspector appointed under the Consumer Protection Act.

-- The business must provide an identification card for persons selling on its behalf
+The business must provide an identification card for persons selling on its behalf.
+The identification card must have:

-- The individual must produce their identification card when asked to by a person to whom they make or attempt to make a direct sale, an inspector appointed under the Consumer Protection Act, the Director, or a peace officer.
+The individual must produce their identification card when asked to by a consumer or potential consumer, a peace officer or an inspector or director appointed under the Consumer Protection Act.

-Copies of legislation can be obtained from the Queen’s Printer Bookstore.
+Copies of legislation can be obtained from the Alberta Queen’s Printer.